-Copying TFTP to Flash (Upgrading or Restoring) IOS Image to flash
+Copying TFTP Image to Flash (Upgrading or Restoring) IOS Image to flash

 TestASA# copy tftp flash Address or name of remote host ?
 192.168.1xx.7x Source filename ? xxxxxxxxxxxxxxxxxxx Destination filename [djhd]? xxxxvvvvxxxxaaaaasssxxxx Accessing tftp://192.168.1xx.7x/xxxxxxxxxxxxxxxxxxxxxxxx

-Note: here you have to enter the source file name of the file on the TFTP server
+Note: here, you have to enter the source file name of the file on the tftp server snd the destination file name you wish to upgrade or restore on the Flash (router).

 Note: the Address or name of the remote host is the routers IP address

-Note: For good measure, let’s explicitly specify that we want to use the new versions that we just copied onto a flash.
+Note: For good measure, let’s explicitly specify that we want to use the new versions we just copied onto Flash.

 ciscoasa# configure terminal ciscoasa(config)# boot system flash:/asa825-k8.bin INFO: Converting flash:/asa825-k8.bin to disk0:/asa825-k8.bin ciscoasa(config)# asdm image flash:/asdm-645.bin ciscoasa(config)#